SoknyArtemis/OxygenOS-16-Extended-Anti-flicker/README.md

 ## ⚠️ Important Notes

 - This module is for personal learning and sharing purposes.
 The author is not a professional developer.
-- Currently, **tested and working only on the author’s OnePlus 13R (CPH 2691)**.
+- Currently, **tested and working only on the author’s OnePlus 13R (CPH2691_16.0.0.250)**.
 Compatibility with other OxygenOS 16 devices is theoretical; the author lacks the means for extensive testing.
 Please verify device compatibility yourself.
 - Flashing this module **may lead to serious issues** such as bricking your device, system failure, or boot loops. **Please make a full backup of important data before proceeding, and assume all associated risks.** The author **bears no responsibility** for any data loss, system malfunctions, or hardware damage resulting from the use of this module.

 ## 📄 Disclaimer